paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 (6) An application submitted under this subsection shall be accompanied by the certification required under [section 282(j)(5)(B) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section282/j/5/B&num=0&edition=prelim).
 Such certification shall not be considered an element of such application.

+(7) **Rx-to-nonprescription switches.—**

+  (A) *Meetings.—* — Any person planning to submit an application for an Rx-to-nonprescription switch may submit to the Secretary a written request for a meeting, for purposes of developing a plan for such application that addresses the potential risks to public health of such switch and the evidence necessary to support such application, including the design of any necessary studies, and the format and content of the planned application.
+The Secretary may grant such a meeting, as appropriate, consistent with established procedures for granting meetings with, and providing written responses to, applications under this section.
+Each such meeting shall be documented in meeting minutes.

+  (B) *Guidance.—*

+    (i) *In general.—* — Not later than 18 months after November 12, 2025, the Secretary shall issue guidance to increase the clarity and predictability of the process and standards for approval of applications for nonprescription drugs under this section, including in the case of applications for an Rx-to-nonprescription switch, especially with respect to prescription drugs with well-established safety profiles for which an applicant may seek approval for nonprescription use.

+    (ii) *Contents.—* — The guidance under clause (i) shall—

+      (I) describe how published reports in medical literature, any previous finding of safety or effectiveness for the drug under this section, the results of significant human experience with the drug, unpublished studies and other data, and other sources of information may be used to support an application for a nonprescription drug, including in the context of an application for an Rx-to-nonprescription switch;

+      (II) set forth procedures for sponsors to request meetings described in subparagraph (A) and document the recommendations made in such meetings;

+      (III) describe evidentiary expectations to support approval of an application for a nonprescription drug, including in the context of an application for an Rx-to-nonprescription switch, including how sponsors can demonstrate that consumers can appropriately self-select and use the drug and comprehend the nonprescription drug label; and

+      (IV) provide recommendations for how mechanisms, in addition to the required Drug Facts Label, such as mobile applications and decisions aids, can be incorporated into the information submitted in support of an application for an Rx-to-nonprescription switch.

+  (C) *Plan to engage with stakeholders.—* — Not later than 1 year after November 12, 2025, the Secretary shall develop and make publicly available on the website of the Food and Drug Administration a plan to engage stakeholders on steps and factors for application holders and other stakeholders to consider in identifying approved prescription drugs that may be promising candidates for applications for an Rx-to-nonprescription switch.

+  (D) *Definition.—* — For purposes of this paragraph, the term “Rx-to-nonprescription switch” means the approval of an application, or supplemental application, as applicable, submitted under this section by the holder of an approved application for a prescription drug seeking approval to market such drug as a nonprescription drug, including for—

+    (i) a full Rx-to-nonprescription switch, under which a drug previously approved for prescription use only is—

+      (I) approved for nonprescription use under the same conditions as applied to the drug when approved for prescription use; or

+      (II) approved for nonprescription use subject to one or more additional conditions for nonprescription use; and

+    (ii) a partial Rx-to-nonprescription switch, under which the drug is approved for nonprescription use only under certain conditions described in the approved labeling, while the drug otherwise remains approved for prescription use only.

+  (E) *Rule of construction.—* — Nothing in this paragraph shall be construed to—

+    (i) supersede or modify the authority of the Secretary under [section 355h of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355h) with respect to the regulation of OTC monograph drugs; or

+    (ii) authorize the disclosure by the Secretary of confidential commercial information or trade secrets.

 **(c) Period for approval of application; period for, notice, and expedition of hearing; period for issuance of order**

 (1) Within one hundred and eighty days after the filing of an application under subsection (b), or such additional period as may be agreed upon by the Secretary and the applicant, the Secretary shall either—